SocialMix/social.mix.io/README.md

-# social.mix.io
+# Social Mix
-A unified interface where all Social Networks can be linked, and maintained all through Social Mix.
+A unified web interface where all Social Networks can be linked, and maintained all through a single window stream.